abdulrehmankz1/abdulrehmankz1/README.md

 ## 🧠 Current Focus in 2026

-- Building real world projects using **React, Next.js, Angular, and React Native**
+- 🚀 Building real world projects using **React, Next.js, Angular, and React Native**
-- Working with modern CMS solutions and eCommerce platforms
+- 🧩 Working with modern CMS solutions and eCommerce platforms
-- Improving performance, architecture, and clean UI practices
+- ⚡ Improving performance, architecture, and clean UI practices
-- Learning and experimenting with **Docker**, **MongoDB**, and advanced Shopify workflows
+- 🧪 Learning and experimenting with **Docker**, **MongoDB**, and advanced Shopify workflows
-- Exploring runtime and deployment tools like **Wasmer**
-- Staying consistent with learning and adapting to new technologies
+- 📚 Staying consistent with learning and adapting to new technologies

----

-## 🛠️ Tech Stack

-### Core Web
-- HTML
-- CSS
-- JavaScript
-- TypeScript

-### Frameworks and Libraries
-- React
-- Next.js
-- Angular
-- React Native

-### Styling and UI
-- Tailwind CSS
-- Bootstrap
-- MUI
-- ShadCN UI
-- Kendo UI

-### CMS and Platforms
-- Payload CMS
-- WordPress
-- Shopify
-- Shopify Hydrogen

-### Backend and Tools
-- PHP
-- MongoDB (learning)
-- Docker (learning)
-- Wasmer

 ---